IBM/IPFSfB/README.md

 - VS Code extension
 - Hyperledger Fabric extension

-## 6. Architecture
+## 5. Architecture

 We have made a document references for the architecture diagrams.
-You can refer to the [architecture](https://github.com/IBM/IPFSfB/tree/master/docs/arch/architecture-references.md) document for the architecture of each scenarios.
+You can refer to the [architecture](docs/arch/architecture-references.md) document for the architecture of each scenarios.

+## 6. Troubleshooting

+If you have encountered a problem for running IPFSfB, raise an issue and mention one of the maintainers in the [maintainers board](MAINTAINERS.md#maintainers-board).

 ## 7. Related links

-- [go-ipfs](https://github.com/ipfs/go-ipfs/): this repository is based on InterPlanetary File System implementation in Go.
+- [go-ipfs](https://github.com/ipfs/go-ipfs): this repository is based on InterPlanetary File System implementation in Go.
+- [Hyperledger Fabric - Building Your First Network](https://hyperledger-fabric.readthedocs.io/en/master/build_network.html): the technical design of each scenarios of simple network are referenced to build your first network (BYFN) sample.

 ## 8. License